ajoshi-learn/hibernate-learn/README.md

 #### Prefetching data in batches

-The first optimization is called _batch fetching_, and it works as follows: If one proxy of a `User` must be initialized, go ahead and initialize several in the same `SELECT`.
+The first optimization is called _batch fetching_, and it works as follows: If one proxy of a `Category` must be initialized, go ahead and initialize several in the same `SELECT`.
 ```
 @org.hibernate.annotations.BatchSize(size = 10)
 public class User { ... }